MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/includes/convert-azd-use-code.md

 - Services using databases will have environment variables that provide connection to the database pre-configured by default.
 - When both front-end and back-end services are detected, CORS configuration on the Azure host for back-end services will be updated to allow the default hosting domain of front-end services.
 This can be - modified or removed as necessary in the Infrastructure as Code configuration files.

-## Make your template Dev Container and Codespaces Compatible
+## Add support for dev containers

-You can also make your template Dev Container or Codespaces compatible.
-A Development Container (or Dev Container for short) allows you to use a container as a full-featured development environment.
+You can also make your template compatible with development containers and Codespaces.
+A dev container allows you to use a container as a full-featured development environment.
 It can be used to run an application, to separate tools, libraries, or runtimes needed for working with a codebase, and to aid in continuous integration and testing.
 Dev containers can be run locally or remotely, in a private or public cloud.
 (Source: [https://containers.dev/](https://containers.dev/))

-To add support for Dev Containers:
+To add support for dev containers:

 1. Create a .devcontainer folder at the root of your project.

 1. Create a `devcontainer.json` file inside of the `.devcontainer` folder with the desired configurations.
 The `azd` starter template provides a [sample `devcontainer.json`](https://github.com/Azure-Samples/azd-starter-bicep/blob/main/.devcontainer/devcontainer.json) file that you can copy into your project and modify as needed.

-Read more about [working with Dev Containers](https://code.visualstudio.com/docs/devcontainers/containers) on the Visual Studio Code documentation.
+Read more about [working with dev containers](https://code.visualstudio.com/docs/devcontainers/containers) on the Visual Studio Code documentation.

 ## Add support for a CI/CD pipeline